weavedigitalstudio/weave-cache-purge-helper/README.md

 ## Logging

-To enable detailed logging for cache purging events, add the following to your wp-config.php:
+To enable detailed logging for cache purging events and for debugging, add the following to your wp-config.php:
+Gridpane users can add this to your website user-configs.php instead.

 ```php
 define( 'WC_PHP_DEBUG', true );